achrafkeddour/Linux-basics/linuxjourney/Grasshopper/3.TextFu/readme.md

   ```

 ### 2. Modifying the `PATH` Variable
+- **Definition** : The PATH variable is an environment variable that contains a list of directories where the shell searches for ```excutable´´´ files (commands, scripts, or binaries) when you enter a command in the terminal.

 - **Manual Installation Consideration:**
   - Programs installed manually may reside in non-standard directories not listed in `PATH`.
   - Adding these directories to `PATH` allows you to run the programs from anywhere.